S.W.A.T. Exiles

 S.W.A.T.
+Exiles is an American action drama series, that serves as a sequel/spin-off of the 2017 television series S.W.A.T..
+Jason Ning serves as the series' showrunner, with Neal H. Moritz and Pavun Shetty of Original Film, Moore, Ning, and past S.W.A.T. executive James Scura executive producing.

-Exiles is an upcoming American action drama spinoff series based on the 2017 television series of the same name.
-In May 2025, after cancellation of the original series, it was reported that Sony Pictures Television would be producing a spin-off of the series to be titled S.W.A.T.
-Exiles with Shemar Moore set to reprise his role of Daniel 'Hondo' Harrelson and production to commence in the summer of 2025 in Los Angeles utilizing the entire crew of the original series, though without any confirmed network or streaming platform.
-In a rare move, Sony Pictures Television ordered ten episodes, yet hasn’t signed any domestic or international partners for distribution.
-Jason Ning (Lucifer) was announced as the showrunner, with Neal H. Moritz and Pavun Shetty of Original Film, Moore, Ning, and past S.W.A.T. executive James Scura executive-producing.
+In May 2025, after the cancellation of the original series, it was reported that Sony Pictures Television would be producing a spin-off of the series, to be titled S.W.A.T.
+Exiles, with Shemar Moore set to reprise his role of Daniel "Hondo" Harrelson and production to commence in mid-2025 in Los Angeles with the entire crew of the original series.
+Sony Pictures Television ordered ten episodes, yet did not initially sign any domestic or international partners for distribution.
+Filming for the series commenced in September 2025 in California.

-Originally titled S.W.A.T.
-Academy, filming is expected to start in September 2025 in California, following announcements that the show qualified for California's Film and TV Tax Credit Program.
+S.W.A.T.
+Exiles premiered on Starz on September 25, 2026.
+In August 2026, the series was renewed for a second season.

 Premise

-The official logline is as follows: “After a high-profile mission goes sideways, Daniel ‘Hondo’ Harrelson is pulled out of forced retirement to lead a last-chance experimental S.W.A.T. unit made up of untested, unpredictable young recruits.
-Hondo must bridge a generational divide, navigate clashing personalities, and turn a squad of outsiders into a team capable of protecting the city and saving the program that made him who he is.”
+"After a high-profile mission goes sideways, Daniel 'Hondo' Harrelson is pulled out of forced retirement to lead a last-chance experimental S.W.A.T. unit made up of untested, unpredictable young recruits.
+Hondo must bridge a generational divide, navigate clashing personalities, and turn a squad of outsiders into a team capable of protecting the city and saving the program that made him who he is."